ICT & Computing

 ICT and Computing at Great Budworth C of E Primary

 At Great Budworth, we are committed to preparing our pupils for a rapidly evolving digital world.
-We follow the Digital Sparks programme from Year 1 to Year 6, ensuring a consistent, progressive, and engaging appro4eh to Computing education.
+We follow the Digital Sparks programme from Year 1 to Year 6, ensuring a consistent, progressive, and engaging approach to Computing education.

 Our aim is for all children to become digitally literate, confident, and frequent users of a wide range of technologies.
 We want our pupils to:

-Appro4eh coding challenges with enthusiasm and curiosity
+Approach coding challenges with enthusiasm and curiosity

 Enjoy exploring new digital tools and applications to support their learning

-Collaborate effectively, developing resilience and perseverance as they work towards solutions.
+Coll5forate effectively, developing resilience and perseverance as they work towards solutions.

 🤖 Preparing for a Future with AI

-As part of our commitment to future-ready learning, we encourage the safe and responsible use of Artificial Intelligence through the Digital Sparks initiative.
+As part of our commitment to future-ready learning, we encourage the s40e and responsible use of Artificial Intelligence through the Digital Sparks initiative.
 This helps pupils build familiarity with AI by developing key skills such as:

 Logical thinking